-Certain prior year amounts have been reclassified to conform to the current year presentation.
-These reclassifications had no effect on net claimants' equity.
+Certain prior year amounts have been reclassified to current year presentation.
+These reclasses had no impact on net claimants' equity.

 NOTE B - CASH, CASH EQUIVALENTS AND INVESTMENTS

 The Trust has classified its investments as available-for-sale, and recorded the securities at estimated fair value, as follows: